xregistry/server/README.md

 [![CI](https://github.com/xregistry/server/actions/workflows/ci.yaml/badge.svg)](https://github.com/xregistry/server/actions/workflows/ci.yaml)

-# xreg-github
+# xRegistry Implementation

 Implementation of the [xRegistry](https://xregistry.io) spec.
 A live version is available at [https://xregistry.soaphub.org?ui](https://xregistry.soaphub.org?ui) too.

-Still a long way to go.
+Still a work-in-progress so check the [todo](todo) list for what's missing, but let us know via [issues](https://github.com/xregistry/server/issues) if something seems wrong.

-To run the official image:
+To run the official image (with an embedded mysql DB):
 ```
 # You need to have Docker installed

 docker run -ti -p 8080:8080 ghcr.io/xregistry/xreg-server-all
 ```

+Please see the simple [doc-store](samples/doc-store) script to see how to quickly stand-up and load an xRegistry server for experimentation.
+Lots more samples/docs are needed...

 To build and run it locally:
 ```